Peugeot 5008 SUV - MPG, running costs & CO2

 Despite its size and seat count, the Peugeot 5008 should be cheap to run

 Modern manufacturing techniques mean blending lightness with strength is now easier than ever, so despite being a big car, the Peugeot 5008 is pretty lithe and frugal.
-There are no “how did they manage that?” figures, but it’s up there with the best in terms of fuel economy.
+Most of the engine lineup has remained relatively unchanged for the facelift, however, and the lack of a hybrid may see the 5008 start to fall behind new arrivals.

 Peugeot 5008 MPG & CO2

 If you want a petrol 5008, the 1.2-litre PureTech 130 is a better choice than the 1.6-litre where fuel economy is concerned.
-Figures of up to 46mpg and 129g/km of CO2 should be easier on the wallet than 39.6mpg and 132g/km, particularly as the latter increases the car's Benefit-in-Kind (BiK) company-car tax band.
+Figures of up to 48mpg and from 133g/km of CO2 should be easier on the wallet than 43.3mpg and 148-177g/km, particularly as the latter increases the car's Benefit-in-Kind (BiK) company-car tax band.

-The 1.5-litre BlueHDi diesel can manage up to 57.3mpg, and the optional eight-speed automatic is the most efficient in the 5008 range, capable of fuel economy of up to 58.6mpg and CO2 emissions from 150g/km.
-The manual 1.5-litre diesel’s CO2 emissions span from 139g/km.
+The 1.5-litre BlueHDi diesel can manage up to 60.8mpg, while the optional eight-speed automatic is still capable of fuel economy of up to 57.8mpg and CO2 emissions from 128g/km.
+The manual 1.5-litre diesel’s CO2 emissions span from 122-148g/km.

-With 175bhp, 2.0-litre Blue HDi diesel is paired with an eight-speed automatic gearbox, and up to 47.3mpg is possible, while CO2 emissions increases to at least 164g/km.
+With 175bhp, 2.0-litre Blue HDi diesel is paired with an eight-speed automatic gearbox, and up to 51.1mpg is possible, while CO2 emissions increase to at least 145g/km.

-Insurance groups start from 15 for the 1.5-llitre BlueHDI and increase to 23 for the top petrol and diesel engines with circa 180bhp.
+Insurance groups start from 20 and 21 for the 1.2-litre petrol and 1.5-llitre BlueHDI and increase to 29 for the top petrol and diesel engines with circa 180bhp.

 Peugeot’s three-year/60,000-mile warranty is distinctly average.
 With Hyundai, Kia, Toyota, BMW and Mercedes all offering more generous guarantees, it’s high time other manufacturers caught up.